hpcleuven/AlphaFold/README.md

 Tier-2: /lustre1/project/res_00002/lp_alphafold

-If these locations are not visible within the Singularity container then they should be mounted.
+If these locations are not visible within the Apptainer container then they should be mounted.

-# Running AlphaFold as a Singularity container on VSC at KU Leuven -  Tutorial 1
+# Running AlphaFold as an Apptainer container on VSC at KU Leuven -  Tutorial 1

-This workflow closely follows the recipe on how to build and use an AlphaFold Signularity container as described here: https://github.com/hyoo/alphafold_singularity.
+This workflow closely follows the recipe on how to build and use an AlphaFold Apptainer container as described here: https://github.com/hyoo/alphafold_singularity.

-The repository referenced above provides definition files to build a Singularity container of DeepMind's AlphaFold v2 (https://github.com/deepmind/alphafold).
+The repository referenced above provides definition files to build an Apptainer container of DeepMind's AlphaFold v2 (https://github.com/deepmind/alphafold).

 The build instructions for a [non-docker setting] by kalininalab have been used (https://github.com/kalininalab/alphafold_non_docker).